Portfolio margin

 Portfolio margin is a risk-based margin policy available to qualifying US investors.
 The goal of portfolio margin is to align margin requirements with the overall risk of the portfolio.
 Portfolio margin usually results in significantly lower margin requirements on hedged positions than under traditional rules.
-While margin requirements of Regulation T generally limit leverage on equity to 2:1, with portfolio margin, leverage of 6:1 or more is possible.
+While the margin requirements of Regulation T generally limit leverage on equity to 2, with portfolio margin, leverage of 6.67 or more is possible.

 Overview

 Portfolio margin is calculated using the Options Clearing Corporation's (OCC) Customer Portfolio Margin system.
 This system—based on the OCC's TIMS methodology—sets the margin requirement to the maximum hypothetical loss of the portfolio.
 The maximum loss is found by stressing the underlying securities in the portfolio across a range of hypothetical market moves and valuing the portfolio under each scenario.
 The size of the market move depends on the type of underlying: